 Today we’ll explore and photograph the mystic charm of the Basgo Palace and Basgo Monastery.
 Basgo Palace is listed among world’s 100 most endangered heritage sites by the US World Monument Fund.
 Made of mud and rocks, the surreal castle ruins perched on a steep hill give an impression of huge anthills emerging from the ground.
 The monastery is noted for its Buddha statues and old murals.
 Next, we’ll head to Alchi Village, located on the south bank of the Indus River, for more photography and exploration.
 Later, we visit Sgyera village homes to photograph women wearing the beautiful, colorful indigenous dresses and ornate turquoise headdresses.
 Our guide, Stopgais will provide a lecture on the Arian people while we drink tea at the round-house overlooking the river at Ule Resort.
-Tonight there is a chance for more image sharing or a short photo lecture by Karl, or one might opt for an optional hike down to the river.
+Tonight there is a chance for more image sharing or a short photo lecture by our trip leader or one might opt for an optional hike down to the river.
 Overnight Ule Resort, Sham Valley.

 Day 10 :